Ksamil is the Top Beach Destination in Albania

 - It is a small village and the locals are incredibly friendly and kind.
 If you need any assistance they will be more than happy to help you out!
 I can assure you that you will feel welcome in Albania!

-The crystal clear water is full of sea-life, which makes it an excellent place for snorkelling.
+- The crystal clear water is full of sea-life, which makes it an excellent place for snorkeling.

 - Ksamil beach is one of the cleanest beaches in Europe and excellent for swimming.